 The demands of a growing, industrialised population are taking their toll in many deeply alarming ways.
 From sprawling cities and overfished seas to species-rich grassland, peatland and forests devastated to provide more land for agriculture, we can see the stark evidence all around us.
 Healthy biodiversity provides us with clean air, fresh water, good quality soil and crop pollination.
-If we want to fight climate change, we urgently need to do all we can to improve our biodiversity.
-Every second counts!
+If we want to

 Stop and Think about this shocking fact: climate change, pesticides, land change use resulting in habitat loss and disease have all contributed to the huge loss of bees and other pollinators in recent years.
-If we didn't have bees pollinating our crops, it would cost UK farmers £1.8 billion a year to do the job.^[15] A decline in the bee population dramatically affects food production, biodiversity and the health of our gardens, plus fewer insects results in fewer birds.
-Since 1900 the UK has lost 13 species of bees and a further 35 are considered under threat.^[16]
+If we didn't have bees pollinating our crops, it would cost UK farmers £1.8 billion a year to do the job.
+A decline in the bee population dramatically affects food production, biodiversity and the health of our gardens, plus fewer insects results in fewer birds.
+Since 1900 the UK has lost 13 species of bees and a further 35 are considered under threat.